luke-lite/luke-lite.github.io/_posts/2022-01-23-solving-for-primes-in-python.md

 Before we jump into the code, a quick mathematics refresher: what is a prime number?
 A prime number is a whole number greater than 1 that is not a product of two smaller whole numbers.
 Alternatively, it is a number that is only cleanly divisible by itself and 1.
 Any whole number greater than 1 that is not a prime number is a composite number.
 So the first challenge will be to determine whether a given number is prime or composite.

 For my first attempt, I kept things basic.
 The function below takes a given object (x) and checks if it is an integer.
 If so, it checks if it is greater than 2.
 Then, it attempts to divide that number by each integer between 2 and x.
-If any of the results are a whole number, then that number is a composite, not a prime.
+If any of the results are a whole number, then x is a composite, not a prime.

 ```python
 def is_prime(x):